 This manual uses the following formats to describe, identify, and highlight terms and operating procedures.

-HDD or Hard disk drive Some models are equipped with a "Solid-State Drive (SSD)" instead of a hard disk drive.
-In this manual, the word "HDD" or "Hard disk drive" also refers to the SSD unless otherwise stated.
-Click Tap the Touch Pad or click the left Touch Pad control button once.
-Left-click the mouse once.
-Tap the touch screen once (only for touch screen models).
+Click Tap the Touch Pad or click the left Touch Pad control button once. ۱ Left-click the mouse once.
+Tap the touch screen once (only for touch screen models). h